Kourosh-Davoudi/operator-overload/README.md

 - \+ (concatenation operator): returns the concatenation of two operators.
 An example of usage is <code>s1 + s2; </code>
   - Hint: the operator should create a string which has enouth space to hold the concatination of two straing (it does not change any of its operands)
 -  &lt;&lt; and &gt;&gt; (insertion and extraction operators): do the input and output.
 An example of usage is  <code>cout << s1;
+Write a main to test the operator that you have overloaded.

 ### str.h
 ```C++
 // str.h